Power2All/torrust-actix/README.md

 * [X] Multiple UDP server and HTTP(S) server blocks for socket binding possibilities
 * [X] Full IPv4 and IPv6 support for both UDP and HTTP(S)
 * [X] Built-in API on a separate port in HTTP
+* [X] Toggle maintenance mode through API and WebGUI
-* [X] Persistence saving supported using SQLite3, MySQL or PostgreSQL database
+* [X] Persistence saving supported using SQLite3, MySQL or PostgresSQL database
 * [X] Customize table and database names in the configuration file for persistence
 * [X] Whitelist system, which can be used to make the tracker private
 * [X] Blacklist system, to block and ban hashes